lej71904-debug/Group-B3/README.md

 Order By AVGTicketPrice DESC;

 6. Query 6	Show the total ticket revenue for each event.
 Only list the event name and total revenue, sorted from highest to lowest.
-Select Event.event_Name, Sum(ticket_Price) AS TotalRevenue
+Select Event.event_ID, Sum(ticket_Price) AS 'TotalRevenue'
 From Event, Ticket
 Where Event.event_Id = Ticket.event_ID
-Group By Event.event_ID, Event.event_Name
+Group By Event.event_ID, Event.event_ID
 Order By TotalRevenue DESC;

 7. Query 7	Show each customer and the total number of tickets they have purchased.
 Only include customers who bought 2 or more tickets.